pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/enhancedrecordviews/page.md

 }
 ```

-The above would remove `crm_` from the beginning of any object name to create the premission base; but you could have more complex logic in here if required.
+The above would remove `crm_` from the beginning of any object name to create the permission base; but you could have more complex logic in here if required.